 - Common Mistakes To Avoid When Smoke Pork Shoulder at 225 Degrees

 - Final Thought

 What is Pork Shoulder?

-Pork shoulder is a meat cut that originates from the shoulder of a pig and is also referred to as pork butt or Boston butt.
+Pork shoulder is a meat cut that originates from the shoulder of a pig and is also referred to as Boston butt.
 Despite its name, it doesn’t come from the hindquarters but rather from the front of the pig, above the front leg.
 It is a reasonably priced and richly flavored cut that is frequently used to create dishes that require slow cooking, such as barbecue and pulled pork.

 Although it may be marketed under different names like “picnic shoulder,” “picnic roast,” or “picnic ham,” they all refer to the same cut of pork.
 Pork shoulder is perfect for smoking and other slow-cooking methods because it becomes tender and juicy when cooked slowly.